heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/PRESENTATION.md

 ### What will you do?

-- Acquire a virtual machine (= a server) on the cloud
+- Obtain a virtual machine (= a server) on the cloud.
-- Install and configure the virtual machine (SSH, Docker and Docker Compose)
+- Install and configure the virtual machine (SSH, Docker and Docker Compose).
-- Transfer files to/from the virtual machine with SCP
+- Transfer files to/from the virtual machine with SCP.

 ![bg right contain](./images/what-will-you-do.png)